I like taking ride-alongs with

 cooperate, because she can't hear them over her own screaming.
 I'm not

-kidding when I say some of those cops probably suffered some temporary
+kidding when I say some of those guys probably suffered some temporary

-the pushing end seize a moment and the sergeant leaps back into the wagon to
+at the pushing end seize a moment and the sergeant leaps back into the

 That's the last time I

 see the crazy woman, but not the last time I hear her.
 The